Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-09-25-comprehensive-project-based-data-science-curriculum.md

 [Practical Deep Learning for Coders - Part 1](https://course.fast.ai/) ❤️ | U of San Francisco | Online videos and recommended projects
 [Deep Learning Specilization](https://www.deeplearning.ai/deep-learning-specialization/) ❤️ | Coursera - Andrew Ng | Online videos and assignments
 [CS224n: Natural Language Processing with Deep Learning](http://web.stanford.edu/class/cs224n/) ❤️ | Stanford - Chris Manning | Online videos, assignments & final project
-[EECS 498-007 / 598-005 - Deep Learning for Computer Vision](https://web.eecs.umich.edu/~justincj/teaching/eecs498/FA2020/schedule.html) ❤️ | U of Michigan - Justin Johnson | Online videos and assignments & final project
+[EECS 498-007 / 598-005 - Deep Learning for Computer Vision](https://web.eecs.umich.edu/~justincj/teaching/eecs498/FA2020/schedule.html) ❤️ | U of Michigan - Justin Johnson | Online videos, assignments & final project

 **Overview**
 - Learn how to create state of the art models using the Fastai Library with part 1 of their course.
 I suggest taking both the Fastai course and the Deep Learning Specialization together since one is more focused on coding while the other is more focused on the theory and math behind it.